ahmedbadur/NOTE/C NOTES/C PROGRAMMING LANGUAGE.md

 ## MACROS

-Macro in C programming is known as the piece of code defined with the help of the #define directive.
+Macro in C programming is known as the piece of code defined with the help of the **#define directive**.
 Macros in C are very useful at multiple places to replace the piece of code with a single value of the macro.
 Macros have multiple types and there are some predefined macros as well.

 ### What Are Macros?